Avondale Estates, GA DUI Lawyers

 There are a number of factors an individual facing a DUI/DWI conviction should consider when hiring a top Avondale Estates Georgia Lawyer.

-- How familiar is the attorney with DUI Cases not only in Avondale Estates but also in both DeKalb County and in the state of Georgia?
+- How familiar is the attorney with driving under the influence laws not only in Avondale Estate but in the state of Georgia?

 - How many years of experience does this Lawyer have in dealing with DUI and criminal law proceedings?
 Note: If your potential attorney has less than five years then take into consideration the number of DUI/DWI cases he/she has been involved in.
 Just because they don’t have a decade of experience doesn’t mean they aren’t equipped to handle you case.